careerbytecode/python-challenge/README.md

 At the end of each project:

 1. Post your progress on LinkedIn
-2. Share what you built and learned
+2. Share what you built and what you learned
 3. Tag:

    * **@CareerByteCode**